 Pet owners can try the following techniques:

 - Provide your pup with more attention than normal.
-But wait until you see them express signs of happiness, including tail waggings, and reward them for their positive behaviour.
+Wait until you see them express signs of happiness, including tail wagging, and then reward them for their positive behaviour.

 - If your pup's symptoms are associated with the loss of a companion, considering socializing them with other pets or getting another pet to keep them company.

 Depending on your symptoms and their severity, your veterinarian may prescribe anti-anxiety medication as well as recommend techniques for managing their behaviour.

 In some instances, depression and anxiety may be a symptom of an underlying medical condition in your pup.
 If your pet hasn't recently experienced a major life change or a distressing event, talk to your vet about what could be troubling your pet.